 A number of companies provided detailed further comments.
 Several of them expressed concern about the potential additional cost of any statutory requirements to use Welsh.
 They felt that it would inevitably lead to transferring the additional cost to customers in Wales, with one company estimating that the initial cost of providing bilingual services would be around £2.5m.
 More than one respondent stated that they would not be able to operate in Wales if standards were imposed on them, emphasising the adverse effect this would have on customers in Wales.
-However, in accordance with condition 22 of the gas supply licence, a company is required to provide energy to anyone that makes such a request.
+However, in accordance with condition 22 of the electricity supply licence, a company is required to provide energy to anyone that makes such a request, regardless of geographical location in the UK.
 Therefore, not operating in Wales would not be an option for those companies.